-With a small offering of 750 servers across 27 countries, it's loaded with both WireGuard and IKEv2 protocols, the former of which sees it joining ranks with some of the best performing VPNs, delivering speeds of 650-800Mbps.
-That's good news for those looking to stream while connected to their VPN, especially as Atlas VPN was able to add BBC iPlayer, Prime Video, and Disney+ to its unblocking prowess.
-Unfortunately, though, US Netflix didn't make the cut.
+With a small offering of 750 servers across 27 countries, it's loaded with both WireGuard and IKEv2 protocols, the former of which sees it joining ranks with some of the fastest VPNs, delivering speeds of 650-800Mbps.
+That's good news for those looking to stream while connected to their VPN, especially as in our testing, Atlas VPN was able to unblock US Netflix, BBC iPlayer, Prime Video, and Disney+.

-In terms of its security features, you'll find its IP-jumping SafeSwap, malware and ad blocking, a data breach monitor, private DNS, and a no-logging policy to boot.
-It has also run an independent security audit on its iOS VPN app, though we'd like for it to have a full privacy audit - something we're sure to see under its new ownership.
+In terms of its security features, you'll find the IP-jumping SafeSwap, malware and ad blocking, a data breach monitor, private DNS, and a no-logging policy to boot.
+It has also run an independent security audit on its iOS VPN app, though we'd like for it to have a full privacy audit - something we hope to see under its new ownership.

 There's also its kill switch, which admittedly had a few issues in terms of alerting us when a connection failed on its Windows client.
 This follows other shortcomings for this particular app, which isn't the best in terms of usability.
 However, if you're an Android or iOS user in search of a VPN for your smartphone or tablet, you're in luck, as Atlas seems to deliver a far better experience here.

 While there are certainly areas it can improve upon - its support center and desktop apps being two such instances - Atlas VPN has strong potential to really polish its rusty parts and deliver a tool that could become something of an underdog hit.